salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     fileType: 'html';
     // List of unique components referenced in the template
     componentReferences: ComponentReference[];
-    // Template in AST format starting with the root <template> node.
-Note: this is a partial AST experimentalAST?: RootNode;
+    // A strigified version of template in AST format starting with the root <template> node.
+    // Note: this is a partial AST experimentalAST?: string;
 }

 // Represents a component referenced in the template.